Hate crowds, love cons? Here's how I cope

 Exploit the tall

 Another mini tip, especially if you're on the shorter side.
-If you spot a tall person or two going your way, you can drift behind them as they part the crowd.
-Drifting: It's not just for cars!
+If you spot a tall person or two going your way, you can draft behind them as they part the crowd.
+Drafting: it's not just for cars!

 Rise and fall